mswjs/msw/README.md

 ### Usage example

-Take a look at the example of an integration test in Jest that uses [React Testing Library](https://github.com/testing-library/react-testing-library) and Mock Service Worker:
+Take a look at the example of an integration test in Vitest that uses [React Testing Library](https://github.com/testing-library/react-testing-library) and Mock Service Worker:

 ```js
 // test/Dashboard.test.js